 Yes, financial aid is available from the typical sources used to finance an undergraduate education, including Stafford Loans, the New York State Tuition Assistance Program (TAP), and PELL grants.
 Please contact our Financial Aid Office for more details.

 I’m a veteran.
 Do you accept VA payments?

 Absolutely.
 We have a VA counselor who will help you through the process and who will be able to review your records and tell you whether or not you’ll be able to receive college credits for your previous military experience.
-Please contact the D’Youville Veterans Affairs Office to learn more.
+Please contact the D’Youville Veterans Services Office to learn more.